MADE WITH LOCAL CRETAN EARTH AND “SCHIST” SINCE 1996

 - 2003 and 2006 Belgian college Syntra, presentation of Cretan ceramics

-- 2014 Kerameion participated in the TEDEX HERAKLION event held at the Heraklion Aquarium in Crete
+- 2014 Keramion participated in the TEDEX HERAKLION event held at the Heraklion Aquarium in Crete

-- 2013 Kerameion participated in the Kornos Festival in Cyprus.
+- 2013 Keramion participated in the Kornos Festival in Cyprus.

-- 2010 Kerameion participated in the Gavdos Festival
+- 2010 Keramion participated in the Gavdos Festival

-- 2010 Kerameion worked with the Ministry of Education, Lifelong Learning and Religion’s Educational Television, ET1, in making a film on “Clay, water, fire.
+- 2010 Keramion worked with the Ministry of Education, Lifelong Learning and Religion’s Educational Television, ET1, in making a film on “Clay, water, fire.
 A centuries-old relationship…” (The pottery of Crete and Cyprus)

-- 2008 Kerameion participated in the Nicosia Festival
+- 2008 Keramion participated in the Nicosia Festival

-- 2005-2008 Kerameion helped to organise the “MAGARIKA” meetings in Margarites, where potters from different parts of the world presented techniques and styles and exchanged knowledge of their craft.
+- 2005-2008 Keramion helped to organise the “MAGARIKA” meetings in Margarites, where potters from different parts of the world presented techniques and styles and exchanged knowledge of their craft.

 - In 2004, Kerameion was invited by the Municipality of Athens to display pottery from the local area at the Zappeion Megaron in central Athens

-- 2003 Normandy – Kerameion participated in ceramic festivals
+- 2003 Normandy – Keramion participated in ceramic festivals

 - 1998-2002 G. Dalamvelas is elected to be a member of the Board of the Margarita Cultural Movement and helps to organise a permanent exhibition of local pottery and an electronic presentation to accompany it.